pbx34/pbx34.github.io/README.md

 People often mispronounce my name because the 'R' is rolled.
 It's an Indian name, a god no less, but I'm just a mere mortal.
 I hail from India, born there in November 1989.
 I'm trilingual, speaking English, Hindi, and Marathi fluently.
 The latter two are Indian languages predominantly spoken around Mumbai, India.

 ## My Background
 My origin story is a bit more complex.
-Near India, there's a small region called Konkan where Jewish settlers once arrived.
+Near Western coast of India, there's a small region called Konkan where Jewish settlers once arrived.
 I descend from one of these families.
 So, while I'm very Indian, I have slightly different features.
 For instance, many in my family have green eyes.

 Growing up in large cities like Mumbai and Pune, I was immersed in a culture where the hustle never stops.
 This 'hustle culture' has profoundly shaped me.
 Moving to the Upper Peninsula of Michigan was a significant cultural shift, marking the first time I felt homesick and lonely.
 It's akin to how people from NYC carry the 'noises of NYC' with them to quieter places.

 My American journey began when I arrived to study with only $500 to my name.
 Initially, it was a struggle.
 My first job here was as a janitor, which I was fired from for often being late due to studying at night.
 Fortunately, my studies paid off.
 The school offered me a Research Assistant position and covered my fees.
 My career took me from the automotive industry to working for Uber in Pittsburgh when it was a startup focused on autonomous vehicles.
-From

-2016 to 2021, I was involved in building robot cars due to my specialization in self-propelled drones.
+From 2016 to 2021, I was involved in building robot cars due to my specialization in self-propelled drones.
 In 2021, I joined GM's research division, and now I lead a team at a startup in a similar field.

 ## Hobbies